ims-systems-00/ims-kb/docs/Data Import.md

 Before you begin importing data into iMS Systems, you must first ensure that the data in question is in the **CSV** file format and organised in **columns** with the top row of each column providing the name of the field, as the system will read the top row for the names of the columns and will then provide these for you to select via the dropdowns.

-*Please also view the specific section for your chosen module [here][???] to ensure that your spreadsheet meets all the relevant requirements.*
+*Please also view the specific section for your chosen module [here](#available-modules) to ensure that your spreadsheet meets all the relevant requirements.*

 ## Importing Data into iMS Systems